RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 Double click on the directory that reads "[ www ]".
 This is the root directory for your web space and we will be storing the HTML files you create in here.
 At this point check to see if there is a file named something like "index.html".
 If there is delete it, this will make it so that when you hit the root directory from a web browser everything shows up like a file listing on your computer (e.g. Finder on OS X, Explorer on Windows, etc.).
 Now click on the "Upload" button on the left.
 Select browse from the pop-up that will appear, navigate to and select the file you've been working in, and upload it to your personal web space.

 Now open a new tab in your browser and navigate to your personal web space, it should be something like www.personal.psu.edu/abc1234.
 From here you should see a listing of files.
 Select the map you just uploaded.
-When the page loads it should look just like it did in Figure 3.2 at the send of Step 3.
+When the page loads it should look just like it did in Figure 3.2 at the end of Step 3.
 If it does, you are done with Part B. If it doesn't, you should either come see me during office hours or try the debugging suggestions found in Lab 0.

 ## 3.3 Web page Customization